swingstuhisback/Quickstall/README.md

 2. **Change Programs**

-   Once the you've downloaded it, open it in a text editor, preferably [VS Code](https://code.visualstudio.com).
+   Once you've downloaded it, open it in a text editor, preferably [VS Code](https://code.visualstudio.com).

    To search for programs, run **Command Prompt** or **PowerShell** as **administrator** and type: